yukai-w/BitBot/README.md

-BITBOT
+BitBot
 ======

 Intercepted transmission:

 From: R. W. Friedman \<chiefscientist@mechanicalintelligence.com\>
 To: L. L. Dreyfus \<ceo@mechanicalintelligence.com\>
-Subject: Re: BOT Training Program
+Subject: Re: Bot Training Program

 I'm working on it.
 Expect to start soon.
 Will let you know. -- R